-As the photos below illustrate, a slow shutter speed allows more time to let light in, so the photo becomes brighter.
-On the other hand, a fast shutter speed allows less time to let light in and the photo becomes darker and more easily freezes subjects in motion.
+The photos below illustrate that a slow shutter speed allows more time for light to enter the camera.
+This adds a motion blurring effect to moving objects.
+On the other hand, a fast shutter speed allows less time to let light in and the photo more easily freezes subjects in motion.